muxamilian/straightforward-variational-autoencoder/README.md

 Why do we need the regularization losses?
 Wouldn't the reconstruction loss be sufficent?

-The following images show the resulting image when sampling from the autoencoder's code.
+The following images are sampled from the code of different autoencoders, which were trained using different regularization losses.

 ### No regularization at all
 ![no_reg1](https://user-images.githubusercontent.com/1943719/229309768-62a0e921-cc02-4391-be5e-14d20fd5c675.png)
 ![no_reg2](https://user-images.githubusercontent.com/1943719/229309773-2bee3b22-fb50-47d1-a447-007e1295ef97.png)
 ![no_reg3](https://user-images.githubusercontent.com/1943719/229309778-4d8ff5f2-f481-41c2-92c7-c118f24e01fe.png)

 When not regularizing at all, the pictures are black.
 That's because the code is sampled assuming a standard normal distribution, with a standard deviation of 1.
-But in fact the code blew up with values ranging from -1000 to +1000.
+But in fact the code blew up during with values ranging from -1000 to +1000.

 ### No shape regularization
 ![no_deviation1](https://user-images.githubusercontent.com/1943719/229309798-4089c5ba-1f54-4e98-9d29-4980966a1a00.png)